-- A. Qualifying Events: An employee, employee's spouse and an employee's dependent children (if any) covered by and participating in the District's health insurance plan (medical, dental, and vision), may qualify for continuation coverage if District -sponsored coverage is lost due to the occurrence of any of the following qualifying events: - 1.
+- A Qualifying Events: An employee, employee's spouse and an employee's dependent children (if any) covered by and participating in the District's health insurance plan (medical, dental, and vision), may qualify for continuation coverage if District -sponsored coverage is lost due to the occurrence of any of the following qualifying events: - 1.
 Voluntary or involuntary termination of employment for any reason other than "gross misconduct"; - 2.
 Death of the covered employee; - 3.
 Divorce or legal separation from the covered employee; - 4.
 Loss of "dependent child" status; - 5.
 Eligibility for Medicare entitlement; - 6.
 Reduction in work hours such that the employee no longer qualifies for coverage under the plan. - B. Period of COBRA Continuation: In the event of one of the above qualifying events, COBRA coverage is available for up to eighteen (18) months, but may be extended to a total of twenty-nine (29) months in certain cases of disability (see Disability Extension below) or up to thirty-six (36) months if a qualifying spouse or dependent suffers a second qualifying event.
 The employee, employee's spouse and each covered dependent has an individual right to request COBRA coverage.
-Additionally, any child born to or placed for adoption with a covered employee during a period of continuation coverage is automatically considered a qualified beneficiary. - C. COBRA Extension [Second qualifying events]: A spouse or dependent child may be eligible for COBRA extension coverage for a period of up to thirty-six (36) months if coverage is lost due to one of the following second qualifying events: - 1.
-The employee's death; - 2.
-Divorce or legal separation;
+Additionally, any child born to or placed for adoption with a covered employee during a period of continuation coverage is automatically considered a qualified beneficiary. - C.COBRA Extension [Second qualifying events]: A spouse or dependent child may be eligible for COBRA extension coverage for a period of up to thirty-six (36) months if coverage is lost due to one of the following second qualifying events: - 1.
+The employee's death;

-- 3. The covered employee becomes eligible for Medicare; - 4.
-A child loses his or her "dependent child" status. - Note: The second event can be a second qualifying event only if it would have caused the qualified beneficiary to lose coverage under the plan in the absence of the first qualifying event. - D. Premium Cost & Payment: The cost for this extended continuation coverage shall not exceed the group rate in effect for an active group member, including the District's contribution (i.e., the total amount the employee and District have been paying for health insurance coverage).
-If the cost for COBRA coverage changes during an employee's participation, the employee will be notified of the new premium in writing prior to its due date.
+- 2. Divorce or legal separation; - 3.
+The covered employee becomes eligible for Medicare; - 4.
+A child loses his or her "dependent child" status. - \Note: The second event can be a second qualifying event only if it would have caused the qualified beneficiary to lose coverage under the plan in the absence of the first qualifying event. - D.Premium Cost & Payment: The cost for this extended continuation coverage shall not exceed the group rate in effect for an active group member, including the District's contribution (i.e., the total amount the employee and District have been paying for health insurance coverage).
+If the cost for COBRA coverage changes during an employee's participation, the employee will be notified of the new premium in writing prior to its due date. - E. Disability Extension: If an employee elects COBRA continuation coverage based on termination of employment or reduction of hours, and the employee or a qualified beneficiary from his or her family becomes disabled (as determined by Social Security) anytime within the first sixty (60) days of COBRA continuation coverage, the employee and his or her family's qualified beneficiaries may elect a special additional eleven (11)-month extension, for a total of twenty-nine (29) months of COBRA continuation coverage.
+To elect the eleven (11)-month extension, the employee must notify the Plan Administrator within sixty (60) days of the date Social Security determines that the employee or a qualified beneficiary from his or her family is disabled and within the first eighteen (18) months of COBRA continuation coverage.